AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/understanding-tentative-confirmed-dates.md

 ## Finished  {#finished}

 Finished entries have already run.
 They can only be in the past (obviously).
-Once an entry has run and is **Finished**, you cannot move it or make it tentative.
+Once an entry has run and is **[!UICONTROL Finished]**, you cannot move it or make it tentative.
 (No changing reality and disrupting the time-stream continuum.)

 ![](assets/image2014-9-23-15-3a25-3a53.png)